usstq/aboutSHW/opencl/README.md

 | XMX                   | 8x4x16=512    | `64-FP16-MAD per-cycle`/`128-INT8-MAD per-cycle`<br> totally `137.6/275.2 TFLOPS @2.1GHz` |

-# Develop & Debug kernels inside torch framework
+# Develop & Debug & Profile kernels inside torch framework
 Torch is a good framework to test & optimize kernels because it's easy to add new kernel (or even backend) and integrate with existing models, there are few references: